samkemboi12/Credit-Scoring-Financial-Model/README.md

 # Credit-Scoring-Financial-Model
 This is a project that deals with risk management in financial institutions regarding lending to its customers.
 It develops a credit scoring system that predicts whether a customer will default a loan.
 It ensures profitability since banks make informed lending decisions improving profitability and reducing financial losses.
+Business Understanding
+Financial institutions, such as banks and microfinance organizations, regularly face the challenge of lending money to customers while minimizing the risk of loan defaults.
+Every loan carries a certain level of risk: some customers repay on time, while others may default due to financial constraints, poor credit history, or unforeseen circumstances.
+Efficiently managing this risk is critical for the profitability and sustainability of the institution.
+Credit scoring is all about assessing the creditworthiness of loan applicants.
+The goal is to predict the likelihood that a customer or a business will default on a loan so that the bank can make informed lending decisions.

+# Business Problem
+Evercrest Bank has a pool of customers individual and Small and Medium sized Enterprises (SMEs) applying for loans.
+Not all applicants have the same repayment capacity.
+Evercrest Bank uses traditional loan approval process which relies on manual assessments, subjective judgment, or incomplete evaluation of a customer’s financial history.
+The process is inconsistent, leading to Lending to high risk customers welcoming losses and rejecting low risk customers which leads to losing business opportunities

+We need a data driven model that predicts the probability of default for each applicant either as an individual or SMEs.

+# Project Objective
+The main objective of this project is to develop a data-driven credit scoring system that predicts the likelihood of a customer defaulting on a loan.
+This model will help the bank make informed, consistent, and fair lending decisions, ultimately improving risk management and profitability.
+This the projects matters because of the following reasons.

+Risk management- Reduce financial losses from loan defaults.

+Regulatory compliance -Banks must comply with financial regulations on lending and risk.

+Profitability - Proper credit scoring allows offering loans to low-risk customers while charging appropriate interest for higher risk ones.

+Customer fairness - Ensures decisions are data driven, consistent, and unbiased.

+# Key Deliverables:
+Data understanding and cleaning: Understand data fields, handle missing values, and correct inconsistencies.

+Feature engineering: Create meaningful variables such as Debt To Income ratio, Develop Risk Score, Rejected Contract History.Credit-to-Annuity Ratio,Employment Stability,Default Rate by Income Source and Occupation

+Exploratory analysis: Identify factors that influence default risk,such as occupation, age, employment, DTI, default history and so on

+Model development: Build ML models e.g., LightGBM, Random Forest) to predict defaults.

+Model evaluation: Use metrics like AUC-ROC, KS, Classification report and confusion matrix.

+Business insights: Explain which factors most affect default risk.

+Deployment-ready solution: Provide predictions or scorecards for new applicants.